Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

-Ta-Shma~\cite{Ta-Shma17} managed to close the gap almost optimally using the \emph{$s$-wide replacement product} to derandomize the amplification of Rozenman and Wigderson.
-Recall that the $s$-wide replacement product of Ben-Aroya and Ta-Shma~\cite{BAST08} is a higher-order version of the zig-zag product~\cite{RVW00}.
+Ta-Shma~\cite{Ta-Shma17} managed to close the gap almost optimally ($\lambda^{-2-o(1)}$) using the \emph{$s$-wide replacement product} to derandomize the above amplification.
+The $s$-wide replacement product of Ben-Aroya and Ta-Shma~\cite{BT08} is a higher-order version of the zig-zag product~\cite{RVW00}.
 Using the collection of walks on the $s$-wide replacement product allows for a much smaller collection $W \subseteq S^t$ with nearly optimal size.
 This scalar technique was later applied to the more general case of arbitrary Abelian groups by Jalan and Moshkowitz~\cite{JM21}.
-These results can be encapsulated in the following statement.